 If you are interested in day trading stocks, then Maverick Trading is not the best way to go for you.

-Furthermore, you should have a solid capitalization right from the beginning since your upfront investment will be at least ~$11,000 for the options division and ~$5,000 for the FX division (membership fee + initial risk capital).
+For Maverick Trading, you should have a solid capitalization right from the beginning since your upfront investment will be at least ~$11,000 for the options division and ~$5,000 for the FX division (membership fee + initial risk capital).

 As I lined out in the Maverick Trading review sections about the stock/options and FX-division, you can get back the whole one-time membership fee for both programs as a performance bonus.
 This is an interesting perspective.